webplatform/docs/dom/Node/childNodes/index.md

 {{Notes_Section
 |Notes====Remarks===
 The '''childNodes''' collection can contain [[dom/HTMLElement|'''HTML Element''']] and [[dom/TextNode|'''TextNode''']] objects.
 If you check the '''childNodes''' collection of an element created through standard HTML, you  encounter [[dom/TextNode|'''TextNode''']] objects in unexpected places—in place of line breaks, for example.
-Alternately, if you create an element using the Document Object Model (DOM), Windows Internet Explorerdoesn't create extraneous '''TextNode''' objects.
+Alternately, if you create an element using the Document Object Model (DOM), Windows Internet Explorer doesn't create extraneous '''TextNode''' objects.
 }}
 {{Related_Specifications_Section
 |Specifications=